MBACP | Psychotherapeutic Counsellor

 This therapist has indicated that they belong to an Accredited Register.

 Areas of counselling I deal with

-£50 per session thereafter with some reduced cost availability for students, the unemployed or those on low income.
+I have a limited number of reduced cost spaces for students, the unemployed or those on low income.
 Check with me regarding this.

 Each session will be for 50 minutes, usually weekly.